Table of Contents

 Oxygen-rich blood reaches the right atrium and skips the lung circulation via two physiological shunts.
 Either it can access the left atrium directly from the right atrium through the foramen ovale cordis or it can flow through the ductus arteriosus.
 The latter connects the pulmonary trunk with the aorta.
 With these two right-to-left shunts, the oxygenated blood accesses the left atrium or the greater circulation.

-After substance transport, the arterial, deoxygenated blood flows through the umbilical arteries, branches of the internal iliac (or hypogastric) arteries, to reach the placenta where it is again oxygenated by diffusion of oxygen from the maternal circulation into the placental chorionic villi.
+After substance transport, the arterial, deoxygenated blood flows through the umbilical arteries, arising from the internal iliac (or hypogastric) arteries, to reach the placenta where it is again oxygenated by diffusion of oxygen from the maternal circulation into the placental chorionic villi.

-After birth, the lung inflates and thus, the lung circulation opens.
+After birth, the lungs inflate and thus, the lung circulation opens.
 This way, a change in pressures occurs, which results in the closure of the right-to-left shunts.
 The umbilical vessels obliterate.
 The ductus venosus also regresses and remains as the round ligament of the liver in the adult human.